 - are asked to document their potential for successful re-integration into academia (e.g., publications, teaching experience, academic positions, etc.)

 In order to guarantee the safety of potential and current mentees, the application and mentoring process will be conducted anonymously.
-Adopt an Academic also ensures that program administrators may be contacted on a strictly confidential basis.
+'Academics in Solidarity'also ensures that program administrators may be contacted on a strictly confidential basis.

 Dr. Florian Kohstall (Project Director)